duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     avrdude done.
 Thank you.

-Finally, remove the repository to free up space on the robot and reboot the Duckiebot:
+8. Remove the cloned repository to free up space:

     duckiebot $ cd .. && rm -rf fw-device-hut

+9. and finally reboot the Duckiebot:

     duckiebot $ sudo reboot

+After reboot your Duckiebot should move normally and LEDs respond nominally.
+The Dashboard / components page will show a green status for the HUT, too.